-Irvington, Virginia, a Town of approximately 650 residents, is located in Lancaster County on Virginia’s “Northern Neck.”
-Identified by its waterways and related functions, Irvington is viewed as a small village community that serves a majority retired and seasonal population.
-Unique among other towns in Lancaster County, Irvington has remained a historic small-town village community.
-The Town has also retained a flavor of its earlier water-related history both in the structures and the uses that continue into the present.
-Because of its presence on the water and small-town ambiance, the Town has found itself encountering rapid growth advancing from the north and east.
+Irvington, Virginia, a Town of approximately 650 residents, is in Lancaster County on Virginia’s “Northern Neck.”
+Identified by its waterways and related activities, Irvington is a small village with a thriving retired community and seasonal population.
+Unique among other towns in Lancaster County, Irvington has retained its historic, small-town village community that maintains its waterside history both in structure and general use.
+Because of its presence on the water and small-town ambiance, the Town encountered rapid growth advancing from the north and east.

-The firm prepared the Comprehensive Plan in cooperation with community leaders.
-Working closely with members of the Planning Commission, Town Council, and Town staff, existing conditions were analyzed, goals and objectives identified, and recommendations developed for the future.
-The plan focused on intelligent utilization of the land in a manner that meets the needs of the population while at the same time protecting and preserving Irvington’s historic quality and character.
-It also served to maintain the area’s high quality of life through a series of goals and objectives along with implementation strategies.
+Working closely with the Planning Commission, Town Council, and Town staff, we analyzed existing conditions, identified goals and objectives, and developed recommendations for the future.
+Our final Comprehensive Plan worked two ways: it focused on intelligent utilization of the land to meet the needs of the population, while at the same time it protected and preserved Irvington’s historic quality and character.
+We understood the leaders wished to maintain the area’s high quality of life, so our plan served that end through a series of achievable goals, objectives, and implementation strategies.